 Dillon is sat by the log fire, staring into it with his back to me.

-“Successful?” he asks, not looking away.
+“Successful?” he asks, not looking away from the flames.

 “Two down,” I reply, dropping my satchel on the table top.